HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 </p>

-Now, my old advisor (Klaus Sutner) used to say that whenever you're faced with a problem, you can hack or you can think, but you can't do both.
-Today I was in more of a hacking mood, so I wrote up some haskell code to just _try_ all the "reasonable" functions I could think of.
+Now, my old advisor (Klaus Sutner) used to say that whenever you're faced with a problem, you can hack or you can think, but you can't do both. ~~Today~~ Multiple weeks ago I was in more of a hacking mood, so I wrote up some haskell code to just _try_ all the "reasonable" functions I could think of.
 By this, of course, I mean the [elementary functions][9].